cjmet/CodeKy-SDM24-MBH/README.md

 ### Part 6

-- Implement MudBlazor
+- Implemented MudBlazor

 ### Part 7

-To Be Continued ...
+- To Be Continued ...

 &nbsp;